 Tobias Kauer is a PhD student at the Centre for Design Informatics (University of Edinburgh) and an associated researcher at the Urban Complexity Lab (FH Potsdam).
-He is interested in ways to make data collection and visualization more inclusive.
-For him, thinking critically about data releases its transformative power.
+His research focuses on participatory data visualizations and how to represent the discourse around the data within a visualization.

 Tobias obtained his Master’s degree in Urban Futures from the University of Applied Sciences Potsdam.
 After working as UX designer and team lead for a Berlin based design studio, he joined Nokia Bell Labs (Cambridge, UK) as a visualization researcher and practitioner.
 He worked on the visualization of urban beauty & vitality, street ethnography, conflict timelines and peace agreement data.
 His research explores the integration of qualitative and contextual data into visualization interfaces.